Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Content

-* Ten relics done of 16+ planned, with temporary images and placeholder sounds.
+* Fourteen relics done of 16+ planned, with temporary images and placeholder sounds.
 * Seven game modifiers, ranging from adding more relics at start to making the game harder.
 * Six cards, acessible through one specific relic.